Chapter By-Laws - 2013

 7. All board members are required to attend at least 85% of the monthly meetings.
 Any board member that does not attend 85% of the meetings, will be suspended from the chapter, unless it has been cleared by the chapter Commissioner.

-8. If Vice President and Commissioner are not present, then President will be responsible to take over there duty’s.
+8. If the Commissioner or Deputy Commissioner are not present, then President will be responsible to take over there duty’s.

 9. Equipment Manager will be responsible for issuing equipment to players and coaches.
 No player will be issued equipment without it being entered into the spreadsheet on the Equipment Managers laptop.
 If a player or coach needs to exchange any gear, then he or she must wait until the Equipment manager is available.
 If the Equipment manager is not available, then the secretary will be in charge of exchanging the equipment, and logging it into the system for the Equipment Manager.